1. We just bought an above-ground pool and know absolutely nothing about water chemistry. Where do we begin?

 14. The sand in our filter needs changed, is there a particular type of sand we should use, or does it make a difference?

 – Filter sand is optimized for filtering efficiency.
 It does make a difference.
 For example, if regular “play sand” is used, the sand particles are so small they will pass right through the laterals in your filter and the sand will end up in your pool.
+There are also other types of filter media available that can be used instead of traditional sand to improve the filtration quality.

 15. Our pool smells very strongly of chlorine, but our test strips show a normal reading.
 Is there a way we can get rid of the smell?

 – Shock your pool.
 A Strong chlorine smell usually indicates excessive contaminants in the water that reduce the effectiveness of the chlorine to act as a sanitizer.
+Shocking the pool will usually remove these contaminants.

 16. The water in my pool has a greenish tint to it, what can cause it and how do I clear it up?